-As Sites 3 & 4 should be deleted from the allocation it will be necessary to use most of the amber sites as most are easier to develop in the short term, as being smaller sites they require less infrastructure, are more sustainable and of a lower green belt rating.
+As Sites 3 & part of 4 should be deleted from the allocation it will be necessary to use most of the amber sites for development, as most are easier to develop in the short term, being smaller sites they require less infrastructure, are more sustainable and of a lower green belt rating.
 However, the Blue Lake Road site (Ref.
 A5) and Site 59 at Kixley Road (Ref A4) should not be developed.
+All the other amber sites should be proposed for development.